lngng/moDSTogether/.github/ISSUE_TEMPLATE/introduce-yourself--no-experience-required-.md

 ### What are some things you can teach? (ex. people skills, storytelling, digital art, git knowledge... anything at all!)

 ### List anything you want about any modding experience you have: (Not required!)

-### How can we contact you?
-Leave blank to restrict to comments on this listing.